eddieurua/Cloud-Security-Virtualization/README.md

 - What does Filebeat watch for?
   - Filebeat is an agent installed on the webservers to monitor; log files, or specified locations, collect log events and forward them to the Elasticsearch for indexing.
 It also montiors for SSH logins, system logs, and sudo commands
 - What does Metricbeat record?
-  - It is an agent installed on the webserves to collect metrics from the operaing system such as CPU, RAM, network usage, and services running on the servers and ships them to the Elasticsearch.
+  - It is an agent installed on the webserves to collect metrics from the operating system such as CPU, RAM, network usage, and services running on the servers and ships them to the Elasticsearch.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.